-Students enrolled in certain non-EOC high school courses and some students in grades 3-8 are required to participate in the appropriate NC Final Exams.
+Students enrolled in certain non-EOC high school courses and some students in grades 6-8 are required to participate in the appropriate NC Final Exams.
 NC Final Exams measure students' academic progress in the North Carolina Standard Course of Study.

-NC Final Exams scores (along with any other relevant EOC or EOG assessment scores) will be used in the Educational Value Added Assessment System (EVAAS) to produce student growth measures to satisfy Standards 6 and 8 of the North Carolina Educator Evaluation System.
+NC Final Exams scores (along with any other relevant EOC or EOG assessment scores) will be used in the Educational Value Added Assessment System (EVAAS) to produce student growth measures to satisfy Standard 8 of the North Carolina Educator Evaluation System.
 Final Exams were developed to replace locally developed assessments, providing teachers and principals with a common measure for all students state-wide during a given testing window.
-Results of these tests are reported as a final exam grade and count as 20% of the student's final grade.
 Regardless of the grade level in which a course is offered, student enrolled in high school courses in which NC Final Exams are required shall take the appropriate assessment at the completion of the course.
-Middle school students taking the NC Final Exam of Science or Social Studies may have their exam count as a test grade.
+For high school and middle school students, results of these tests are reported as a final exam grade and count as 20% of the final grade.
+Middle school students taking the NC Final Exam for 6th or 7th grade Science or 6th, 7th or 8th grade Social Studies may have their exam count as a regular test grade.